Skip to content

 scp USERNAME@txe1-login.mit.edu:<path-to-supercloud-file> <path-to-local-dir>

-If you were to have the file results.csv that you want to copy from the output directory in your home directory to the current directory on your computer the command would be:
+If you were to have the file results.csv that you want to copy from the output directory in your remote home directory to the current directory on your computer the command would be:

 scp USERNAME@orcd-login001.mit.edu:/home/USERNAME/output/results.csv .